DataScienceUB/PFM/README.md

 + Use the latex report template available in this page.
 + The report should contain 50 pages for a teamwork project and 30 pages for an individual project.
 + The report should contain a link to the project Github repository.
++ Delivery should be only digital by Campus Virtual.

 ### Master’s Project Presentation: